ETPA Board of Directors and Officers

 She loves the Egyptian and is honored to have a position on the Board.

 Current term ends December 31, 2024

-Vice-President – Term expires Dec 31, 2023
+Became Vice President in 2017.
+Term expires Dec 31, 2023

 There was a time in Paul Quarino’s association with the Egyptian Theatre that his co-workers at Hillsboro’s Rodgers Instruments thought there must be something or someone pretty special in the Coos Bay Area, given his frequent week-end trips to the South Coast.
 Little did they realize the reason that drew him then, and has continued to draw him for some 40 years now, is his special relationship with the Egyptian’s Mighty Wurlitzer pipe organ.

 Paul is a master at keeping the 98-year-old instrument, original in its installation, playing and in working order.
 Paul learned pipe organ repair and maintenance from Fred C. Weickhardt of the Wangerin-Weickhardt Company, Milwaukee, WI.
 For 40 plus years Paul has made the trek to Coos Bay after Thanksgiving and before The Sounds of Christmas concerts to ensure that the organ is playable and in tune.
 He has given generously to the Egyptian of his time and expertise.
 In addition, over the years Paul has presented concerts and silent movie events at the Egyptian, playing the film accompaniments on the Wurlitzer.
 His devotion and long service to the Egyptian have earned him the Golden Charioteer designation.